AHXR/Trojan.Win32.Lockdown/README.md

 In the releases, I've included the builder, the empty screenlock exe (don't run) and a test file.
 The password to the test executable is "test".
 Use this at your own risk.

-# AXHR ScreenLock - Shutdown 2017
+# AHXR ScreenLock - Shutdown 2017

 <p align="center">
 	<img src="https://i.imgur.com/aaClNNk.png" />